xackery/rebuildeq-web/content/starting.md

 - Weapon augments are procs or banes, enhancing damage.
 - Chest augments are stat modifiers.

-As you hunt every creature in Norrath, they can drop cards, so be sure to loot all corpses!
-You can buy a custom item called a `MonsterDex` on general merchants you would think sell food or water and use it's clicky effect to analyze the cards a monster may drop.
+As you hunt every creature in Norrath, they can drop cards, so be sure to loot all corpses.
+You can buy a custom item called a `MonsterDex` from general merchants and use it's clicky effect to analyze the cards a monster may drop.
 [There is also a card reference sheet here](/cards)